-Often, beginner welders are confused by the variety of types of welding and products out there.
-In particular, new welders have trouble with MIG vs TIG welding
+OOften, beginner welders are confused by the variety of types of welding and products out there, especially when it comes to mig vs tig welding.
+In particular, new welders have trouble understanding the different welding techniques used in MIG welding vs TIG welding.

 Luckily though, this isn’t as complicated as it sounds.